baidu/boteye_driver/README.md

 This is Baidu's boteye driver for multiple types of camera modules.

 ## Required dependencies (built from source): ##
- You can git clone the XP_3rdparty repo, which has all the source code of needed 3rdparty dependencies by other repos, but that's an overkill.
-You can just download the Opencv.

 - Opencv 3.0.0